 Cooling off from Summer and heading towards Winter, Autumn brings us increased rain and fewer days of sunlight ie. No more daylight savings.
-With all that Autumn brings, comes a few new safety concerns for drivers, fortunately enough, we have compiled a mini list for you to keep your car Autumn-ready and safe.
+Unfortunately, the presence of falling leaves and gusts of wind contain tree sap and pollen that can damage your paint’s finish.
+When these falling leaves get moist, the acid that is stored inside can start etching onto your car’s finish, going though the clear coat, and then leave behind stubborn stains requiring aggressive car detailing techniques to treat.
+But other than the obvious regular car care maintenance, with all that Autumn brings, comes a few new safety concerns for drivers, fortunately enough, we have compiled a mini list for you to keep your car Autumn-ready and safe.

 1. Check Your Tyres

-With increased rainfall, roads can often become very slippery and dangerous.
+With increased rainfall, roads can often become very slippery and dangerous, especially wet leaves.
 Misjudge your distance or time and you could be in a costly or life-threatening situation.
 Other than the obvious, driving slower and braking earlier, it is crucial to having good traction.
 Check that your tyres have sufficient tread and that they are at the right pressure (information can be found on your tyres).

 If you notice uneven tread across your wheels, we recommend having them checked at the mechanic to ensure that they are aligned evenly.
 Uneven tread is where certain areas of the tread are more worn out than other areas along the one wheel.
 Signs of wear and tear, is when you can feel and see that the tyre has become a lot smoother.